Restart Confluent Platform¶

 Some changes in Kafka CR properties require Kafka pods to restart.
 The rolling restart process of Kafka is different from that of other Confluent components because the integrity of the Kafka data must be preserved during the restart.

-CFK restarts one broker at a time, starting with the highest numbered broker to 0, i.e., broker-n to broker-0, and checks that there are no under replicated partitions on the broker before proceeding to the next broker.
+CFK automatically restarts Kafka clusters when required.
+It restarts one broker at a time, starting with the highest numbered broker to 0, i.e., broker-n to broker-0, and checks that there are no under replicated partitions on the broker before proceeding to the next broker.
 The active controller is not in consideration in this process.

 Restart Confluent Platform components¶